 While architecturally significant, by 1994 the structure had a leaking roof, rotting siding and missing doors and windows.
 In short, its days were numbered unless repairs were made.

-Phyllis Birney of Boca Raton, FL who as a new bride first saw the barn in 1970 said, "..it’s an architectural gem, a part of Americana, it has to be preserved".
+Phyllis Birney of Boca Raton, FL who as a new bride first saw the barn in 1970 said, "..its an architectural gem, a part of Americana, it has to be preserved".
 She received it for her 15th wedding anniversary and it was at this time that she began plans to save the building.
 In 1993, Mrs. Birney donated the barn to the Kiowa County Historical Society and that group began a $20,000 fund raising campaign to qualify for an Heritage Trust Fund Grant of $80,000 from the Kansas Historical Society.
 Ultimately $21,000 was raised from a direct mailing to all Mullinville High School alumni and selected businesses.
 As a result a $75,000 grant was received from the Heritage Trust.
 The Society directed that all donations be sent directly to First State Bank and believe this gave the preservation effort added credibility.

 At the same time as the appeal went out newsletters were sent to the local press.
 During the renovation phase periodic issues of Round Barn News were sent to supporters.
 This generated excitement and commitment that was rewarded with additional donations.